Yasaka Pagoda [八坂の塔]

 There are some Buddha statues in the first floor.

-This pagoda is sometimes opened to the public, at that time, we can go up to the second floor and have a view of the city of Kyoto through the windows.
+And, we can go up to the second floor and have a view of the city of Kyoto through the windows.

 By route bus, from Kyoto station, about 17 minutes to Kiyomizumichi stop.